 In the back of the store, stainless steel sheets cover the walls.
 Behind the counter, wall signs in different shapes, colors and fonts offset the metal’s stern, industrial look with color and warmth.

-The historical location of the store was somewhat challenging.
+The historical location of the ice-cream shop design was somewhat challenging.
 The building had no shortage of ADA issues and needed extra work in order to receive the necessary permits – but the efforts were well worth it.
 After all, everything ends well when it ends with an ice cream cone.

 Please take a look at our Before and After images of selected projects from 2016 HERE.